-At March 31, 2022, no customer accounted for 10% or more of the Company's accounts receivable balance.
+At June 30, 2022, one customer accounted for 10% or more of the Company's accounts receivable balance, representing approximately 17% of total accounts receivable.
 At December 31, 2021, one customer accounted for 10% or more of the Company's accounts receivable balance, representing approximately 15% of total accounts receivable.
 The Company performs ongoing credit evaluations of its customers and generally does not require collateral on accounts receivable, although in some instances the Company may require letters of credit to support customer outstanding accounts receivable balances.
 The Company maintains an allowance for doubtful accounts and such losses have been within management's expectations.